Supervixens: Plot

-In his rush to escape, Clint hitchhikes a ride from a boy (John LaZar) and his girlfriend SuperCherry (Colleen Brennan).
+In his rush to escape, Clint hitchhikes a ride from a boy and his girlfriend SuperCherry.
 During the drive, SuperCherry comes on to him and puts his hand over her breast, but then pulls it back.
 She then tries to give him a handjob over his pants, but he continues to resist her advances.
 The driver takes offense to Clint rejecting his girlfriend, but she says he probably just wants a closer contact.
 She again attempts and fails to seduce him and he asks the driver to let him get out.
 The driver follows him out and beats and robs him.
 Clint is found by an old farmer who takes him to his farm to heal from his injuries and Clint agrees to work for the farmer for a week to repay him.

-The farmer has a younger Austrian mail-order bride, SuperSoul (Uschi Digard), who is hypersexual.
+The farmer has a younger Austrian mail-order bride, SuperSoul, who is hypersexual.
 After energetically satisfying her husband, she comes knocking on Clint's door at night.
 She immediately pushes him into his bed where she proceeds to mount and rape him, until he manages to overpower her.
 However, she does the same the following day and this time overpowering him after jumping him from behind in the barn.
 Looking for SuperSoul, the farmer finds them in the barn, then chases Clint away and punches SuperSoul.

-Fleeing from the farm, Clint meets a motel owner and his deaf daughter, SuperEula (Deborah McGuire), who convinces him to take a ride with her in her dune buggy to have sex in the desert.
+Fleeing from the farm, Clint meets a motel owner and his deaf daughter, SuperEula, who convinces him to take a ride with her in her dune buggy to have sex in the desert.
 They are caught by her father and chased out of town.